Entry and disclosure in group contests: Contests among groups ( )

 \subsection{Within-group disclosure}

 In this setting, valuations of entrants are revealed within each group before the group members decide on their investments.
+From an organizational design perspective, a principal might enforce this WD structure---obscuring information between competing units while encouraging internal transparency, specifically to facilitate coordination.

 While it is clear that only one of the entrants within each group will be active in any (pure strategy) equilibrium, multiple such equilibria are possible, with different entrants being active.
 We assume that groups coordinate so that the \textit{leaders}---the entrants with the highest valuations---are the active bidders.
 This assumption is quite reasonable in the case of best-shot aggregation where the most capable group member is the natural leader.
 It is also the only equilibrium that is parallel to the one arising in the setting without disclosure where each group's bid is by construction determined by the highest-valuation entrant.\footnote{As an alternative justification, suppose each group has a non-bidding manager who derives some value from the group winning the contest and is able to select one active bidder among the entrants in her group (subject to the entrants' participation constraints).
 Then each manager would select the entrant in her group with the highest valuation to be the active bidder.
 Similarly, this outcome would emerge if all entrants could select the active bidder via a binding majority voting procedure (with the highest valuation entrant appointed in the case of a tie when there are two entrants).}

 We again look for a symmetric cutoff entry equilibrium with some marginal type $v^*$.
-Let $b_{\rm WD}(v)$ denote the monotone bidding function of leaders in each group (subscript ``WD'' stands for within-group disclosure).
+Let $b_{\rm W}(v)$ denote the monotone bidding function of leaders in each group (subscript ``W'' stands for within-group disclosure).
 Following the same steps as in Section \ref{sec:nd}, consider a leader with valuation $v\in V^*$ that is bidding as if her valuation is $\hat{v}\in V^*$.
-The leader's payoff is $\Pi(v,\hat{v};v^*)=vp_{\rm WD}(\hat{v})-b_{\rm WD}(\hat{v})$, where

-Indeed, this leader's group wins if there are no entrants in other groups (the first term) or her valuation exceeds that of all leaders (or, equivalently, of all entrants) in all other groups (the second term).
+The leader's payoff is $\Pi(v,\hat{v};v^*)=vF(\hat{v})^{nm-m}-b_{\rm W}(\hat{v})$.
+Indeed, this leader's group wins if her bid exceeds that of all leaders or, equivalently, of all potential players in other groups.
 Solving the first-order condition $\Pi_{\hat{v}}(v,v;v^*)=0$, we obtain the bidding function